Scottish Environment Protection Agency: Climate Change

 SEPA's position on climate change recognises that it is the greatest threat to our physical and socio-economic future.
 The organisation has produced a climate change plan which contains details about how SEPA will reduce its own carbon emissions.
-This five year climate change plan introduces SEPA's specific role in climate change mitigation and what they will do over the next five years to further integrate climate change across the organisation.
+This five-year climate change plan introduces SEPA's specific role in climate change mitigation and what they will do over the next five years to further integrate climate change across the organisation.

 SEPA's Climate Change Plan was subject to a Strategic Environmental Assessment (SEA) as part of its preparation.
 This was required under the Environmental Assessment (Scotland) Act 2005.
 The SEA helped SEPA to understand the environmental effects of the plan and allowed for improvements to be made throughout the preparation process.
 The environmental report explains, in detail, the findings of the SEA.
 As the plan has now been formally adopted, SEPA is required to explain how it has taken account of the SEA process in a "SEA Statement".

-SEPA, Scottish Natural Heritage (SNH), Forestry and Land Scotland (FLS) and Historic Scotland are all government funded organisations with responsibilities for different aspects of Scotland's environment and heritage; in 2009 a joint statement on climate change was prepared as part of a joint approach in Scotland.
+SEPA, Scottish Natural Heritage (SNH), Forestry and Land Scotland (FLS) and Historic Scotland are all government-funded organisations with responsibilities for different aspects of Scotland's environment and heritage; in 2009 a joint statement on climate change was prepared as part of a joint approach in Scotland.

 "The Scientific evidence is now overwhelming: climate change presents very serious global risks and it demands an urgent global response".

-In Scotland, the effects of climate change can be seen in raised temperature changes, increased rainfall and less snow cover (than the last Ice Age).
+In Scotland, the effects of climate change can be seen in raised temperatures, increased rainfall and less snow cover (than the last Ice Age).
 These changes have a significant impact on the growing, breeding and migration seasons, as well as species abundance and diversity.